-This is the main menu form, in this form there are 8 commands and each command gives different information when you press any one of them.
+This is the main menu form, in this form there are 4 commands and each command gives different information when you press any one of them.

-For the firm records command it will lead you to the firm form, the customer records command will lead you to customer form, employee records will lead you to employee form, account revenue command will lead you to account form, report command will lead you to reports form, user management command will lead you to user management form, about command will lead you to about form, and the exit command will lead you out of the program.
+For the management command it will lead you to a lot of forms, like attendance command will lead you to add attendance and view the attendance, employee info will lead you to employee form, daily report command will lead you to reports form, user management command will lead you to user management form, and there are part sources and stock entry, In sales section form it will lead me to buying entry and account revenue, About command will lead you to about form, and the exit command will lead you out of the program.